Healthy Baby Guide to Mattresses

 - Polyvinyl Chloride (PVC) - is a combination of chlorine and petroleum, is the surface material used in most baby mattresses.
 It is usually softened with phthalates.

-- Natural Latex - According to the FDA and Asthma and Allergen Foundation of America, Natural Latex is highly allergenic.
+- Synthetic Latex - According to the FDA and Asthma and Allergen Foundation of America, synthetic Latex is highly allergenic.

 - Phthalates - added to soften the PVC - According to the EPA, is likely to be both a carcinogen, hormone disruptor and are known to have a range of birth defects in lab animals.
 A study published in the American Academy of Pediatrics determined that “phthalates are animal carcinogens and can cause fetal death, malformations and reproductive toxicity in laboratory animals”.5 As of Feb.
 10th, 2009, the Consumer Product Safety Improvement Act has banned three kinds of phthalates for use in children’s products, including mattresses.